kubeflow/community/proposals/issue_triage.md

   * **process**
     * Typically used to leave a paper trail for updating Kubeflow infrastructure.
 It helps to track the changes to infrastructure for easy debugging in the future.

-* The issue must have at least one [area label](https://github.com/kubeflow/community/blob/master/labels-owners.yaml) indicating the WG/SIG that should own it.
+* The issue must have at least one [area label](https://github.com/kubeflow/community/blob/master/labels-owners.yaml) grouping related issues and relevant owners.

 * The issue must have a priority attached to it.
 Here is a guideline for priority